SamanthaMcElhinney/fitlit-adriane-houda-sam-john/README.md

 # FitLit

 ## Abstract
 A web application designed to allow users to monitor their latest and all-time activity, hydration, and sleep data and to compare their health metrics and goals against the wider user base of the platform.
+Users can easily track their water consumption by inputting the amount of water they drink, and can view their weekly consumption in the app.
+Additionally, the app offers a unique feature that allows users to see their running data mapped out on a map.

 ## Preview of App
 ![demo](src/images/Sisphyus-fitness.gif)